 - Bias: AI-powered mobile apps can be susceptible to bias if they rely on biased data or algorithms.
 This can result in inaccurate recommendations or discriminatory behavior.

-- Technical Complexity: Integrating AI into mobile apps can be technically complex and require specialized skills.
+- Technical Complexity: Integrating it can be technically complex and require specialized skills.
 This can increase development costs and limit the availability of AI-powered mobile apps.

 - Limited Context: AI-powered mobile apps may struggle to interpret context, particularly if they rely on limited data or user input.
 This can lead to inaccurate recommendations or behavior that does not align with user preferences.